-Upgraded pinch point at Great Western Highway & Blacktown Road, Prosect
+Completed intersection upgrade at Great Western Highway & Blacktown Road, Prospect

 The NSW Government has committed over $825 million to pinch point projects which ease congestion, reduce traffic delays and improve travel times on Sydney's major roads.

-The NSW Government is funding this proposal as part of its $300 million Urban Roads Pinch Point Program, which aims to reduce congestion and improve travel times on Sydney’s busiest corridors.
+The NSW Government completed this intersection upgrade as part of its $300 million Urban Roads Pinch Point Program, which reduces congestion and improves travel times on Sydney’s busiest corridors.

 Before December 2018, road users and local residents in Prospect and southern Blacktown experienced heavy congestion when traveling along the Great Western Highway and connecting to the M4.
 Few turn lanes caused long wait times while waiting to turn onto the Great Western Highway from Blacktown Road and unprotected turns at traffic lights caused accidents creating even more congestion at this busy ‘pinch point’.

-Roads and Maritime started working on the intersection of Great Western Highway and Blacktown Road in June 2018 and this upgrade in Prospect is now complete.
+Roads and Maritime Services started working on the intersection of Great Western Highway and Blacktown Road in June 2018.
+It has now been completed.

 - create more reliable trips for Prospect and other local suburb residents wanting to connect to the M4.